 Even worse, do you want to prevent the taxman from digging deeper and auditing your affairs?

-The Australian Taxation Office has a lot of information on their website to help property investors.
+The Australian Taxation Office has a lot of information on its website to help property investors.

 Whether you use a tax agent or choose to lodge your tax return yourself, the ATO explains that avoiding these common mistakes will save you time and money.

 1. Apportioning expenses and income for co-owned properties

 If you own a rental property with someone else, you must declare rental income and claim expenses according to your legal ownership of the property.

 As joint tenants, your legal interest will be an equal split, and as tenants, in common, you may have different ownership interests.

 2. Make sure your property is genuinely available for rent

 Your property must be genuinely available for rent to claim a tax deduction.

 This means: you must be able to show a clear intention to rent the property advertising the property so that someone is likely to rent it and set the rent in line with similar properties in the area avoiding unreasonable rental conditions.